Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Evolutionary Model Analysis

 \citet{chen_precise_2022} demonstrated that only the \citet{saumon_evolution_2008} ``hybrid" evolutionary models yielded consistent cooling ages for the two brown dwarfs (but predict an older age, $\sim$5~Gyr, at odds with observational determinations).
 Analysis of the brown dwarf binary with the CBPD2023 models is presented in \citet{chabrier_impact_2023}.
 The CBPD2023 models do not satisfy coevality but the cooling ages inferred for the two brown dwarfs are consistent with the observational age estimate within uncertainties.
 Here, we consider the Sonora Bobcat models for the coevality test.
 Overplotting the observed masses and luminosities of the $\epsilon$~Ind substellar objects on the Sonora Bobcat solar metallicity model isochrones, we find that all three companions, remarkably, lie approximately along the 4~Gyr isochrone (Figure~\ref{fig:coevality}).

 For a quantitative comparison, we derive the age posterior from the observed mass and luminosity measurements of each objects following the rejection sampling procedure in \S\ref{sec:consistency}. \epsindAb's cooling age is consistent within $1\sigma$ with those of the binary brown dwarfs (Figure~\ref{fig:coevality}).
 The uncertainty in \epsindAb's dynamical mass dominates the uncertainty in the cooling age.
 The median cooling ages for the two brown dwarfs are more broadly consistent at the $3\sigma$ level (Figure~\ref{fig:coevality}).
 The cooling ages of all three objects are consistent with the observational estimate of $3.5 \pm 1.0$~Gyr for the host star \citep{chen_precise_2022}.
-Investigating the larger difference between the cooling ages of the two brown dwarfs is beyond the scope of this work (and is the goal of JWST program \#5765, PI: E.~Matthews), however, we note that improved consistency requires the slope of the $M$-$L$ relation in Sonora Bobcat to be steeper (Figure~\ref{fig:coevality}).
+Investigating the larger difference between the cooling ages of the two brown dwarfs is beyond the scope of this work (and is the goal of JWST program \#5765, PI: E.~Matthews), however, we note that improved consistency requires a particularly steep slope for the mass-luminosity relation, $\Delta\log L/\Delta \log M = 5.37 \pm 0.08$ as calculated by \citet[][]{chen_precise_2022}.
+Indeed, the need for a steeper slope, with Sonora Bobcat, can be visually seen in Figure~\ref{fig:coevality}.
 The metal poor and metal rich Sonora Bobcat models result in a larger discrepancy in the cooling ages between the two brown dwarfs (but not \epsindAb, as shown in the previous section) and are thus not presented here.